On this pagetap to expand

 Setting up notifications

 Go to Settings → Notifications.
-Enter your email, Slack webhook URL, Teams webhook URL, or PagerDuty integration key.
+Enter your email, Slack incoming webhook URL (channel alerts only), Microsoft Teams webhook URL, PagerDuty integration key, or other listed channels.
 You can configure which events trigger alerts: new incident, incident updated, incident resolved.

 Notification channels by plan